Galax GeForce RTX 5070 Ti Magic Blade specifications and in-depth review

 Supports ECC memory

-The Galax GeForce RTX 5070 Ti Magic Blade is equipped with 16GB of GDDR7 VRAM, offering ample memory for high-performance tasks.
-It features an impressive effective memory speed of 28000 MHz and a wide 256-bit memory bus, ensuring fast data transfer.
-With a maximum memory bandwidth of 896 GB/s and support for ECC memory, it is optimized for both reliability and performance in demanding computing environments.
+The Galax GeForce RTX 5070 Ti Magic Blade is equipped with 16GB of GDDR7 memory running across a 256-bit bus, reaching an effective memory speed of 28,000 MHz and delivering a maximum memory bandwidth of 896 GB/s.
+The card also supports ECC memory, which helps detect and correct data errors during operation.

 Features: